 We understand that you might need to phone for advice or reassurance at some stage during your pregnancy or when you are in early labour.
 Our telephone lines are always open and an experienced midwife is available to take your call.
-Please telephone the Birth Suite on 4690 4026.
+Please telephone Maternity on 4690 4026.